bradleypmartin/Flash-Chat-iOS12/README.md

 end
 ```

-## Our Goal
+## My Goal

 One of the most fundamental component of modern iOS apps is the Table View.
 Table Views are used everywhere from the Mail app to the Messages app.
 It’s a crucial part of every iOS developer’s tool belt.
-In this tutorial we’ll be getting to grips with Table Views, creating custom cells, and making our own cloud-based backend database.
-It’s going to be epic, so buckle up.
+In this tutorial I’ll be getting to grips with Table Views, creating custom cells, and making my own cloud-based backend database.

-## What you will create
+## What I will create

 Flash Chat is an internet based messaging app similar to WhatsApp, the popular messaging app that was bought by Facebook for $22 billion.
 We will be using a service called Firebase as a backend data server to store and retrieve our messages from the cloud.